harryrismananda/IP-HCK87-Harry/server/api_docs.md

 ---

 ### POST /courses
-Create a new course using AI generation.
+Create a new course using AI generation (Staff only).

 **Request Body:**
 ```json